BPHL-Molecular/flaq_amr/README.md

 for i in *_R1_001.fastq.gz; do mv -- "$i" "${i%[PATTERN to REMOVE]}_1.fastq.gz"; done
 for i in *_R2_001.fastq.gz; do mv -- "$i" "${i%[PATTERN to REMOVE]}_2.fastq.gz"; done
 ```
-Edit your sbatch submission script to include your email to receive an email notification upon job END or FAIL.
+Edit your sbatch job submission script to include your email to receive an email notification upon job END or FAIL.
 Replace ENTER EMAIL in `#SBATCH --mail-user=ENTER EMAIL` with your email address.
 Make sure there is no space between = and your email address.
 Edit additional sbatch parameters as needed to run your job succesfully, such as the length of time the job will run.

 Submit your job.
 ```